shedlock987/graph_visualizer/README.md

 - rrt_demo_app — CMake project that builds the RRT library and produces the Python extension `rrtDemo.so`.
   Remote: https://github.com/shedlock987/rrt_demo_app

-Note: `rrt_demo_app` invokes the rrt_graph_builder build, compiles the native code and produces Python bindings (typically via pybind11 or Boost.Python).
+Note: `rrt_demo_app` invokes the rrt_graph_builder build, compiles the native code and produces Python bindings via pybind11.
 The resulting `rrtDemo.so` must be built with the same Python ABI as the interpreter used to run `graph_visualizer.py` and placed in `rrt_demo_app/build/` so the visualizer can import it.

 ## Quick start